qiboteam/qibo-cloud-backends/doc/source/tutorials.rst

    c.add(gates.PRX(5, np.pi, -0.64)
    c.add(gates.M(9, 3, 4, 5))

-We define the problem Hamiltonian of the QAOA for MaxCut, `obs`, adapted to fit the manually transpiled circuit constructed above.
+The next step is to define the problem Hamiltonian of the QAOA for MaxCut, `obs`, that is adapted to fit the manually transpiled circuit `c` constructed above.

 .. code-block:: python

    obs = 2.5 - 0.5*Z(3)*Z(9) - 0.5*Z(4)*Z(3) - 0.5*Z(4)*Z(5) - 0.5*Z(4)*Z(9) - 0.5*Z(9)*Z(5)
    obs = SymbolicHamiltonian(obs, nqubits=c.nqubits, backend=NumpyBackend())

-Finally, we can run ZNE using `BraketClientBackend` with verbatim mode enabled to obtain the estimated (extrapolated) result.
+Finally, with the transpiled circuit `c` and the problem Hamiltonian `obs`, we can run ZNE using `BraketClientBackend` with verbatim mode enabled to obtain the estimated (extrapolated) result.

 .. code-block:: python